 Sometimes when you are running a holiday park you get so bogged down with bookings, inquires, cleaning and everything else that goes with a campsite that you forget the reason the majority of people are coming to you is they are on holiday and they want to relax and get away from everything.
 This week I have had the pleasure of enjoying the park on a number of warm long evenings and it is not an exaggeration to say that is brought a little tear to my eye when you see people just enjoying themselves, kicking back and relaxing.
 We had a group of four huge German motor homes in on Tuesday for a few days, they are so big they have their scooters stored inside them.
 Amazing pieces of kit.
 Our German friends had a wonderful time; so much so many other guests joined them for a glass or two of wine.
-Their leader made me a laugh a lot though as she was just blown away by our 'fizzy cider'!
+Their leader made me a laugh a lot though as she was just blown away by our 'fizzy cider'!and over the small bridge you realise this is no ordinary Cornish village.
+The clear turquoise waters make you feel like you are in the Mediterranean but then you see the Cornish fisherman tinkering with their nets.
+Carry on up over the inner harbour (this is not for pushchairs or those unsteady on their feet) and you will be blessed with the most amazing views - truely sensational.
+We had clear skies and and hardly any wind and it was the most beautiful place.

 This week we saw the installation of the radio throughout the new toilet and shower facilities.
 A guest just commented that even if it is raining you could pop in and have a lovely shower and listen to the radio!
 Talking of toilets; I had the honour of showing Malcolm Bell, head to Visit Cornwall around the facilities on Wednesday with the aim of sharing with other parks and highs and lows of building such an enormous building.